TrishadKano/DATA-SCIENCE-PROJECTS/POWER BI PROJECTS/README.md

-# Welcome to My Repository! 🚀
+# Welcome to My Microsoft Power BI Repository! 🚀

- - This repository showcases two Power BI dashboards: Car Sales Dashboard and HR Dashboard.
+ - This repository showcases a collection of interactive and insightful Power BI reports and dashboards I have developed to transform raw data into actionable business intelligence.
 These projects highlight my ability to visualize and analyze data effectively, providing actionable insights for decision-making.

 ## 1. Car Sales Dashboard